Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 7. Standard Notes: Best Privacy-Focused Cross-Platform

-Standard Notes is end-to-end encrypted by default.
-Native apps on Mac, Windows, Linux, iOS, Android, web.
-The free tier covers plain-text notes; paid tiers add markdown, rich text, themes, and editor extensions.
+Standard Notes is end-to-end encrypted by default, with native apps on Mac, Windows, Linux, iOS, Android, and web.
+The free tier covers plain-text notes.
+Paid tiers add markdown, rich text, themes, and editor extensions.

 8. Logseq: Best Cross-Platform Linked Notes